sfrkovic/ml-3bodies/README.md

 Our dataset was preprocessed by stopping simulations when one of the bodies crossed a position threshold and by normalizing the positions and velocities of the bodies.
 An example of a simulation can be seen below.
-Then, the hyperparameters of our single-step multi-layer perceptron (MLP) were tuned by training and evaluation of the model on the dataset following a k-fold cross validation scheme.
+Then, the hyperparameters of our multilayer perceptron (MLP) were tuned by training and validation of the model on the dataset following a k-fold cross validation scheme.
-Our model was subsequently trained on the full dataset and used to recursively predict trajectories many time steps ahead given a set of (lock-boxed) initial conditions.
+Our model was subsequently trained on the full dataset and used to recursively predict trajectories many time steps ahead from the initial conditions of the test dataset.
-The performance of our model was then evaluated with the k-fold cross validation loss means and standard deviations as well as trajectory plots and mean absolute errors of the predicted and true trajectories.
+The performance of our model was then evaluated with the k-fold cross validation loss means and standard deviations as well as trajectory plots and mean absolute errors of the predicted and true trajectories from the test dataset.
 Finally, we discussed and drew conclusions about our entire pipeline and gave suggestions for improvements and extensions.

 ![Example of a simulation](data/plots/simulation_76.png)

-## Further revisions

- - Add original and graded project reports
- - Write the project structure and instructions
- - Extend ode_solver.py to calculate true simulations from initial conditions
- - Implement visualisation.py to visualise the true and predicted simulations